beeping-io/beeping-docs/README.md

 - Run `npm install` to install dependencies.

 ## Run locally
-- Start the dev server with `npm run start`.
+- Start the dev server with `npm run serve`.
 - Open http://localhost:3000/ to browse the docs.
 - Edits to docs and source files hot-reload automatically.